Hor-Aha: Economic development

 Few artifacts remain of Hor-Aha's reign.
 However, the finely executed copper-axe heads, faience vessel fragments, ivory box and inscribed white marbles all testify to the flourishing of craftsmanship during Aha's time in power.
+Furthermore, Hor-Aha's tomb complex at Umm el-Qa'ab, is far larger than his predecessors.
+This has even been used by some as an argument for the identification of Aha with Menes.
+However, it in general testifies to a growing capacity for the contemporary administration to command significantly larger quantities of labour than ever before.

 Activities outside Egypt

 Inscription on an ivory tablet from Abydos suggests that Hor-Aha led an expedition against the Nubians.
 On a year tablet, a year is explicitly called 'Year of smiting of Ta-Sety' (i.e. Nubia).